 AFFORDABLE HOUSING SERVICES

 In response to growing demand, communities across North Carolina are increasingly focused on ensuring that residents have access to quality and affordable housing.
 According to data from the U.S. Department of Housing and Urban Development (HUD), roughly 30% of North Carolina households either struggle to afford their homes or are living in substandard and/or overcrowded housing.
 The rate of households experiencing housing problems doubles to over 60% for low-income households.

 But the housing needs across jurisdictions are as diverse and complicated as the potential solutions.
 DFI helps local governments understand their specific housing needs along the housing spectrum and navigate the development tools available to them in order to drive development that meets local housing priorities.
 Like other real estate projects, developing and preserving affordable and quality housing is often a complex process involving a private developer, the local government, architects, investors, planning officials, the public, and other stakeholders.

 DFI is available to assist communities at all stages, from municipalities wanting to better understand the problem to those prepared to implement a strategy but not sure how to proceed.

-Visit the School of Government’s Community & Economic Development (CED) blog to learn about a range of topics related to affordable housing including primers on the low-income housing tax credit (LIHTC), and updates on special funding sources such as the American Rescue Plan or CDBG for Disaster Recovery
+Visit the School of Government’s Community & Economic Development (CED) blog to learn about a range of topics related to affordable housing including primers on the low-income housing tax credit (LIHTC), local government legal authority, and updates on special funding sources such as the American Rescue Plan or CDBG for Disaster Recovery

 AFFORDABLE HOUSING WORKSHOP